DeTeXt — Find the LaTeX Command You Want

 Finding the symbol you want to use in LaTeX can be hard since you can’t memorize all the commands and packages for every symbol.
 DeTeXt tries to solve this problem by giving you two ways to find the command you want:

-Search the entire symbol set of 1098 symbols from packages like tipa, amsmath, amssymb, textcomp and more, in addition to the default mathematical symbols.
+Search over 1098 symbols from packages like tipa, amsmath, amssymb, textcomp and more.

 DeTeXt does not collect or store any personal data or information.
 All processing of drawings to find the corresponding symbol happens on your device.